opendnssec/odslab/opendnssec-lab.md

 5. It is now safe to tell the Enforcer that it has been seen.

-        > sudo ods-ksmutil key ds-seen --zone groupX.odslab.se --keytag KEYTAG
+        > sudo ods-enforcer key ds-seen --zone groupX.odslab.se --keytag KEYTAG

 6. The KSK is now considered as active.

-        > sudo ods-ksmutil key list
+        > sudo ods-enforcer key list

 7. Verify that we can query the zone from the *resolver* machine.
    The AD-flag should be set.

         > dig +dnssec www.groupX.odslab.se